dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 Where `example.com` is the domain for the certificate being purchased.

-Alternatively, **the approval email can be sent to a different email address only if this is listed in the WHOIS information for the domain**.
-In fact, this is the only way for the Certificate Authority to determine if an email is officially associated with a domain.
+## Email validation and GDPR

+Due to the new privacy rules enacted by GDPR, you can no longer use a custom email address listed in your WHOIS data as it is masked out for privacy.
+You will have to select from the provided list above to send the validation email.

 ## Email validation and WHOIS privacy {#whois-privacy}